alemart/surgescript/docs/reference/object.md

 `findObject(objectName)`

-Searches for a descendant (child, grand-child, and so on) named `objectName`.
+Finds a descendant (child, grand-child, and so on) named `objectName`.
 Since this function traverses the [object tree](../tutorials/object_tree), it's recommended to cache its return value.
 Do not use it in loops or states, as it might be slow.

 *Arguments*